t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 component `NVIDIA container-toolkit` to configure the GPU and the container at container initialization time, see the detailed architecture
 [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/arch-overview.html);
 - the [Kubernetes device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/)
-is a component that informs the Kubernetes control plane about the node's GPU status: number, health, with a vendor's specific implementation
+is a component that informs the Kubernetes control plane about the node's GPU status: number, health, hardware characteristics, with a vendor's specific implementation
 [`NVIDIA k8s-device-plugin`](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#about),
-it relies on the container runtime, and is implemented in that case as a daemonset.
+implemented in that case as a daemonset.

 ### Scheduling pods on GPU nodes